Terminal Reality: Photex engine

 The Photex (Photo-texture) engine was the first photorealistic game engine created by Terminal Reality, developed from the Monster Truck Madness engine.
 The first game built on this technology was CART Precision Racing, and the final game was Fly!
 II, which used Photex3.
 Monster Truck Madness 2 was heavily promoted by Microsoft (its producer) for using the Photex2 engine, which, at the time of its release, was a cutting-edge rendering engine.
 Most of its games used the Terrain geometry engine.
 This engine was known for its very fast rendering in low-end pcs, photorealistic images and true color textures.

 The Photex2 game engine was composed of two components: the Photex2 rendering engine and the Terrain5 geometry engine.

 Nocturne engine

-Previously named "Demon engine", it's the rendering engine used in Nocturne and Blair Witch trilogy (Volume I: Rustin Parr, Volume II: The Legend of Coffin Rock, Volume III: The Elly Kedward Tale).
+Previously named "Demon engine", it is the rendering engine used in Nocturne and Blair Witch trilogy (Volume I: Rustin Parr, Volume II: The Legend of Coffin Rock, Volume III: The Elly Kedward Tale).